CircuitSetup/Remote/README.md

 - Supports controlling the Futaba's power LED and battery level meter (static display only, no actual battery level display)
 - Movie-accurate "Stop" light and stop switch behavior
 - Movie-accurate sound effects
-- Uses "O.O", "RESET", "ON/OFF" on Unibox for control.
-Requires one additional momentary button for calibration (can be "HOLD" if a momentary switch is installed, or the "FAIL SAFE SET" button on Futaba).
-"UP/DOWN" can be used as a (real) power switch.
 - Eight optional "[User Buttons](#user-buttons)" for playback of user-provided sound effects and/or sending user-configurable [Home Assistant/MQTT](#home-assistant--mqtt) messages
 - [SD card](#sd-card) support for custom audio files for effects, and music for the Music Player
 - [Music player](#the-music-player): Play mp3 files located on an SD card, controlled by the "O.O"/"RESET" buttons or [Time Circuits Display](https://tcd.out-a-ti.me) keypad via BTTFN